ozgurbaykal/recyclerview-with-sqlite/README.md

-# Expandable Recycler View With SQLite
+# Expandable RecyclerView With SQLite

 Tools Used:
--RecyclerView
+- RecyclerView
--FloatingActionButton
+- FloatingActionButton
--Sqlite
+- Sqlite

 This application is the sample application created to add data to the RecyclerView in the parent header or footer.